This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 This is all fine for separate display of fractions, but to display them inline properly is much harder.
 None will work without revision.

-One would think the coolest would be to use CSS positioning to make a fraction.
-There are several difficulties: The first is: if all the elements are absolutely positioned, they lose their natural widths.
-One could set the width of the containing element explicitly, or pick the widest of the numerator and denominator, and make that one non-positioned, or possibly include a string of non-breaking spaces to force the width.
+The coolest solution would use CSS positioning to make a fraction.
+There are several difficulties.
+The first is: if all the elements are absolutely positioned, they lose their natural widths.
+Optionos include: specify the width of the containing element, or, pick the widest of the numerator and denominator, and make that one non-positioned, or possibly, include a string of non-breaking spaces to force the width.
 A related problem is the horizontal centering of the items.
 But all of these measures are messy, artificial, and concern more a weakness in CSS than the typesetting problem.

 If the numerator and denominator are block elements (or are separated by line breaks), there are HTML ways to center them horizontally, but then putting them in-line becomes a problem.
 If they aren’t block elements, they can be positioned vertically with CSS, but I don’t know how to arrange for horizontal centering.

-In an example below, I pick the numerator to be statically positioned to give the fraction a width.
+In an example below, the numerator is statically positioned to give the fraction a width.
 It’s picky (depends on whether the numerator or denominator is the longer) but it seems the least intrusive of the methods.

 This example uses the inline-block